 To get a deed with your name on it, you’ll need to make a $500 payment.

 Other than that, the land is totally free.
 However, be sure to pay attention to the home instruction requirements.

 The minimum size is 1,400 square feet, and it must be on a foundation.

 You can find more information here.

-17. Relocate to Loup City, Nebraska
+17. Free Land in Loup City, Nebraska

 When local governments analyze their population pyramids, it often indicates how well an area will do in the future.